Emile Benoit House

 - Persons must be willing and able to share common areas with 20 other individuals.

 A tour of the facility is strongly encouraged.
-During this initial visit, a short application for can be completed.
-A Community Health Nurse is then contacted to complete a brief assessment and a medical must be completed by the applicant's family doctor.
+During this initial visit, a short application form can be completed.
+A medical must be completed by the applicant’s family doctor.
 The Congregate Housing Coordinator will then visit the applicant's home to complete a more extensive assessment.
 All of these documents will then be reviewed by an assessment team who will determine whether or not the applicant is an appropriate candidate for Emile Benoit House.

 Cost to the Tenants